Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Westcourt's median income among taxpayers in financial year 2023 was $50,426.
+The suburb of Westcourt's median income among taxpayers was $50,426 in financial year 2023.
 The average income stood at $62,716 during the same period.
-These figures are lower than those for Rest of Qld, which were $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated median income as of September 2025 would be approximately $55,423, with average income projected at $68,931.
-According to the 2021 Census, household, family and personal incomes in Westcourt all fall between the 12th and 21st percentiles nationally.
-The earnings profile shows that 29.8% of locals (1,214 people) have incomes ranging from $1,500 to $2,999 per year, which is similar to the surrounding region where 31.7% fall into this income category.
-Housing affordability pressures are severe in Westcourt, with only 79.6% of income remaining after housing costs, ranking at the 10th percentile nationally.
+This compares to regional Queensland figures of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates for Westcourt would be approximately $56,154 (median) and $69,841 (average) as of March 2026.
+According to the 2021 Census, household, family, and personal incomes in Westcourt all fell between the 12th and 21st percentiles nationally.
+The earnings profile showed that 29.8% of locals (1,205 people) were in the $1,500 - 2,999 income category.
+This is similar to the surrounding region where 31.7% occupied this range.
+Housing affordability pressures were severe, with only 79.6% of income remaining after housing costs, ranking at the 10th percentile nationally.

 Frequently Asked Questions - Income